Skip to content

 • Time-tested CSI driver support for the storage is a must.

-• The CSI driver’s over-the-wire encryption support will be an added advantage.
+• The CSI driver’s support for over-the-wire encryption will be an added advantage.

 • The hardware requirements should not be high or prohibitive for SMEs planning to opt for on-premise deployments.